TessorNetwork/stFury/readme-docs/md/claim_README.md

 1. `airdrop_start_time` refers to the time when user can start to claim airdrop.
 2. `airdrop_duration` refers to the duration from start time to end time.
 3. `claim_denom` refers to the denomination of claiming tokens.
-As a default, it's `ustrd`.
+As a default, it's `udred`.
 4. `distributor_address` refers to the address of distribution account.

 ## Queries